adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 The first thing that we will go over is physical security.
 This means restricting physical access to your computer and hardware wallets.
 How do we do this?
-It starts with following the do and don't.
+It starts with following the dos and don'ts.

 * If you are leaving your house it is a good to put your laptop and hardware wallet in a safe.
 Not all of use have a safe in our homes,